Portman Road: History

-Plastic seats replaced wooden benches in the West Stand in 1980 and in the following year, the club announced a deal with electronics company Pioneer Corporation with the stand expanded at a cost of around £1.3m, renamed as the Pioneer Stand and re-opened in 1983.
-However, the cost of building the stand meant the club had to sell players, and led to a decline in fortunes on the pitch.
+Plastic seats replaced wooden benches in the West Stand in 1980 and in the following year, the club announced a deal with electronics company Pioneer Corporation with the stand expanded at a cost of around £1.3m, renamed the Pioneer Stand and re-opened in 1983.
+However, the cost of building the stand meant the club had to sell players and led to a decline in fortunes on the pitch.
 Safety barriers were removed from the North Stand in 1989 following the Hillsborough disaster and following the recommendations of the Taylor Report, the terraces in both the North and South stands were also converted to all-seating.
-The Pioneer Stand was renamed as the Britannia Stand following a new sponsorship deal with the building society in 1999, and in the following year a statue of Sir Alf Ramsey was unveiled at the corner of Portman Road and Sir Alf Ramsey Way.
+The Pioneer Stand was renamed the Britannia Stand following a new sponsorship deal with the building society in 1999, and in the following year a statue of Sir Alf Ramsey was unveiled at the corner of Portman Road and Sir Alf Ramsey Way.

 Success for Ipswich Town in promotion to the Premier League in 2000 led to further investment in the infrastructure, with the club spending around £22 million on redeveloping both the North and South stands.
 The complete renovation of the South Stand into a two-tier stand added 4,000 seats to the stadium.
 The subsequent demolition and reconstruction of a two-tier North Stand added a further 4,000 seats and brought the total capacity of the ground to more than 30,000.
-In 2001, local brewery Greene King took on the sponsorship of the updated South Stand and as such, the stand was renamed the Greene King stand until 2009, when the sponsorship deal ended and the name changed back to the original 'South Stand'.
+In 2001, local brewery Greene King took on the sponsorship of the redeveloped South Stand and as such, the stand was renamed the Greene King Stand until 2009, when the sponsorship deal ended and the name reverted to the South Stand.

-Following the death of former manager Bobby Robson in 2009, the club announced that the North Stand would be renamed as the Sir Bobby Robson Stand.
-The official unveiling took place at half time during the league match hosting Newcastle United, another of Robson's former clubs, on 26 September 2009.
-On 31 March 2012, the South Stand was renamed the Sir Alf Ramsey Stand in memory of Sir Alf Ramsey who guided Ipswich Town to the Old First Division title.
+Following the death of former manager Bobby Robson in 2009, the club announced that the North Stand would be renamed the Sir Bobby Robson Stand.
+The official unveiling took place at half-time during the league match hosting Newcastle United, another of Robson's former clubs, on 26 September 2009.
+On 31 March 2012, the South Stand was renamed the Sir Alf Ramsey Stand in memory of Sir Alf Ramsey, who guided Ipswich Town to the First Division title in 1962.
 The season was the 50th anniversary of Ipswich Town winning the old First Division title.
 On 10 July 2012, the Britannia Stand was renamed East of England Co-operative Stand following a sponsorship deal with the East of England Co-operative Society.